Crocco's Multiplanetary Trajectory: Properties

 With proper selection of a certain launch window, this would also have allowed the spacecraft to return one year after departure.
 By applying slight modifications to the trajectory it would have been possible to pass by Venus in the same mission as well.

 Crocco realized that the flight trajectory may be disrupted by the gravitational fields of Mars and Venus, delaying or ultimately preventing return to Earth.
 He solved this problem by directing the flight path through the gravitational fields of Venus and Mars in such a way that their attraction would cancel each other out.
 The Mission Profile presented in 1956 consisted of a 154-day travel from Earth to Mars, followed by a 113-day travel to Venus including passing by the planet and using the gravitational attraction for a course correction, followed by the 98-day return to Earth.
 Crocco proposed the first Mission to be launched in June 1971.

-Difference between Crocco's Mission and Gravity Assists
+Difference between Crocco's mission and gravity assists

 Crocco was well aware of the planet's gravitational effects, but his mission profile is neither using them to accelerate nor decelerate, instead limiting itself to utilizing them for trajectory stabilizations.
-Still, it is mistakenly widely assumed that G. A. Crocco would have been the inventor of the gravity assist, which was first presented in 1961 by the American mathematician Michael Minovitch as a method to allow for the exploration of the outer planets which had been deemed nearly impossible beforehand.
-Pioneer 10, 11 and the Voyager probes would make use of this technique in the 1970s.
+Still, it is mistakenly widely assumed that G. A. Crocco would have been the inventor of the gravity assist.